Ben-Avrahami/Ben-Avrahami/README.md

 - **TypeScript**: I'm a big advocate for TypeScript, as it brings static typing and enhanced tooling to JavaScript.
 I love working with it to write more maintainable and reliable code.

-- **C#**: I'm proficient in C# and have leveraged it to develop powerful backend solutions, web APIs, and desktop applications.
-It's a fantastic language for building robust and scalable systems.

 - **MongoDB**: I have hands-on experience with MongoDB, a popular NoSQL database, and have utilized its flexible document model to build scalable and performant data-driven applications.

 - **Java**: I'm skilled in Java and have utilized it to build enterprise-level applications, web services, and Android apps.
 Its robustness and cross-platform compatibility make it an excellent choice for various projects.